projectcapsule/capsule/use_cases.md

 > controller and it is left to a policy engine.

-When Joe creates the namespace, the Capsule controller, listening for creation and deletion events, assigns to Joe the following roles:
+When Joe creates the namespace, the Capsule controller, listening for creation and deletion events assigns to Joe the following roles:

 ```yaml
 ---